trwbox/trwbox.github.io/_pages/resume.md

 ---
 # This page has a lot of custom CSS in resume.css, and things in its custom layout in resume.html
-custom_bio: "Iowa State University 2024 - Cyber Security Engineering"
+custom_bio: "Iowa State University 2024<br>Cyber Security Engineering"
 title: "Trent Walraven - Resume"
 author: Trent Walraven Resume
 layout: resume